DeveshPathak16/Excel-Sales-And-Finance-Analytics/README.md

 - Role of reports: Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities.

+- The Customer Performance report and Market Performance vs Target report are ther ein the sales_market_report.xlsx file.

 The objective of these reports is to provide answers to the following business inquiries:

 - What are the top 10 products based on the percentage increase in their net sales from 2020 to 2021?